The Breeze (New Zealand radio station): Marlborough

 In January 2008 RadioWorks purchased Marlborough Media, which operated two local stations Sounds FM and Easy FM.
 Later in 2008 Easy FM was rebranded as The Breeze broadcasting on 96.1 MHz.

 Christchurch

 This station was originally Canterbury's Lite 94.5 FM.
 It was relaunched as The Breeze in 2004 when RadioWorks rebranded all their easy listening stations.

 As of 31 March 2023, The Breeze Christchurch broadcasts on 94.5 MHz and 738 kHz (replacing the now-defunct Today FM) and to Lyttelton on 100.5 MHz.

 South Canterbury

 MediaWorks purchased Timaru radio station Port FM in April 2018 with Port FM being rebranded as More FM shortly after.
 Before this acquisition, MediaWorks had operated many of their network stations in the South Canterbury and West Coast of the South Island under a franchise agreement with Port FM.
 Following the sale of Port FM The Breeze was started in Timaru on 89.9FM and 92.3FM and the local breakfast announcer from Port FM was moved to The Breeze South Canterbury.
-Gareth Lischner hosts the local breakfast show.
+From Timaru, Gareth Lischner hosts the network breakfast show.